Download is available immediately upon purchase and for the duration of the annual subscription.

 We update our database monthly and recommend that you download monthly as well.

-To update your database without human intervention, we can provide you will your own FTP site that you can write a script to access.
+To update your database without human intervention, we can provide an FTP address for you to write a script to access.
 Just request it after purchase.

 Comma-Separated Values (CSV) Text File